Hendrix-CS/csci151/labs/maze-bfs.md

 `Queue<E>` interface, and have at least a `ListNode<E>` called `front` and another called `back` as fields.

-Note that there is an additional method to implement.
-For ListNode implementations, the `capacity` method should return the size.

 ### Step 1.2 - `public void add(E item)`

 Create a new `ListNode<E>` that stores the `item`.